© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Iron Age settlement centring 500m SW of Black Bourton is a scheduled monument protected by Historic England under reference 1002924.
 View the official record →

-The Iron Age settlement centring 500 metres south-west of Black Bourton is a prehistoric archaeological site located in Oxfordshire.
+The Iron Age settlement located approximately 500 metres south-west of Black Bourton in Oxfordshire is a prehistoric archaeological site representing occupation during the Iron Age period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002924.

 Iron Age settlement centring 500m SW of Black Bourton is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002924.